ibm-cloud-docs/account/iam-specific_ip.md

 4. For **Cloud platform**, enter the IP addresses.
 The IP addresses listed are the only ones from which this user can log in to {{site.data.keyword.Bluemix}}.
 5. For **Classic infrastructure**, enter the IP addresses.
 The IP addresses listed are the only ones from which the user can call a classic infrastructure API.

-      You can enter a single IP address `17.5.7.8`, an IP address range `17.5.7.8 - 17.5.9.5`, or IP subnets `17.5.7.8.0/16`, or a [network zone](/docs/account?topic=account-context-restrictions-whatis#network-zones-whatis) `networkZoneName`.
+      You can enter a single IP address `17.5.7.8`, an IP address range `17.5.7.8 - 17.5.9.5`, or IP subnets `17.5.7.8.0/16`.
 Make sure to use IPv4 or IPv6 addresses, and to separate multiple values with a comma.
 If there is already an IP address restriction that exists, the resource overrides the restriction.
       {: note}

 6. Click **Save**.